 The presence of rodents in a property, including a residence, can have serious health consequences.
 Rodent droppings have the potential for carrying a number of different types of diseases, including the hantavirus.

 Overview of Diseases Spread by Rodents and Their Droppings

 A number of diseases are spread by mice and rats, many of these ailments through their droppings.
 Historically, one of the most infamous diseases spread by rodents is the bubonic plague.
 Rats are infected with the bubonic plague far more often than are mice.
-Nonetheless, both types of rodents are capable of spreading the diseases.
+Nonetheless, both types of rodents are capable of spreading diseases.

 Unlike many rodent-borne diseases, bubonic plague is spread by fleas associated with rats or mice.
 There has been a resurgence in the incidence of bubonic plague in recent years.
 Bubonic plague in the United States is largely confined to the Western United States.

 The bubonic plague was known as the Black Death between 1346 and 1353.
-The bubonic plague, during this seven year time period, remains one of the most devastating pandemics in all of human history, according to the History Channel.
+The bubonic plague, during this seven-year time period, remains one of the most devastating pandemics in all of human history, according to the History Channel.
 Although precise numbers are impossible to pin down, between 75 and 200 million people in Europe and Asia died of the bubonic plague during this time period.
 Once a human was infected with the plague, it could be spread by sneezing and coughing.
-In today’s world, bubonic plague is easily treatable with antibiotics.
+In today’s world, the bubonic plague is easily treatable with antibiotics.